joeyates/imap-backup/dev/container/README.md

 An example file `dev/container/config.json` is supplied.

-The folowing should produce a list of folders
+The following should produce a list of folders

 ```sh
 imap-backup remote folders address@example.com -c dev/container/config.json